senahuel33-design/AI-Resume-Analyzer-on-AWS/README.md

 ---

-## CI/CD Pipeline with GitHub Actions
+## Phase 4: CI/CD Pipeline with GitHub Actions

 This project includes a GitHub Actions workflow that automatically validates the application whenever code is pushed to the repository.